cert-manager/website/content/en/docs/concepts/certificaterequest.md

 Whether issuance of the controller was successful or not, a retry of the issuance will _not_ happen.
-It is the responsibility of some other controller to manage the logic and life cycle of `CertificateRequet`s.
+It is the responsibility of some other controller to manage the logic and life cycle of `CertificateRequets`.

 ## Conditions

-`CertificateRequest`s have a set of strongly defined conditions that should be used and relied upon by controllers or services to make decisions on what actions to take next on the resource.
+`CertificateRequests` have a set of strongly defined conditions that should be used and relied upon by controllers or services to make decisions on what actions to take next on the resource.
 Each condition consists of the pair `Ready` - a boolean value, and `Reason` - a string.
 The set of values and